Llorx/custom-require/README.md

     console.log("Second walker", module.filename);
 });

-// Requiring modules already required by another instance will not be a problem.
-Second walker will receive all the dependencies too secondWalker.require("./test");
+// Requiring modules already required by another instance will not be a problem
+// Second walker will receive all the dependencies too secondWalker.require("./test");
 ```